-The Company is completely dependent on third party manufacturers for product supply.
-In particular, the Company relies and expects to continue to rely exclusively on OvaMed GmbH ("OvaMed") to supply it with its requirements of Trichuris suis ova ("TSO").
-OvaMed is the sole supplier of this product, which it is currently producing at only one facility in Germany, where it is also producing product for clinical trials by third parties, including Dr. Falk Pharma GmbH ("Falk").
-OvaMed also relies on certain other suppliers for materials and services.
-Similarly, the Company currently relies on BioReliance Corporation and Progenitor Cell Therapy LLC for its CNDO-109 product requirements.
+The Company is currently completely dependent on third party manufacturers for product supply.
+In particular, the Company relies exclusively on Ovamed GmbH ("Ovamed") to supply it with its requirements of Trichuris suis ova ("TSO").
+Ovamed is the sole supplier of this product, which it is currently producing at only one facility in Germany, where it is also producing product for others, including Dr. Falk Pharma GmbH ("Falk").
+Ovamed also relies on certain other suppliers for materials and services.
+Also, the Company currently relies on BioReliance Corporation, Progenitor Cell Therapy LLC and other third parties for its CNDO-109 product requirements.
 The Company's clinical development programs would be adversely affected by a significant interruption in obtaining clinical trial supplies.